MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 The important takeaway here is that nginx has no way of knowing which virtual server a request belongs to, until at least the `Host` header has been fully read.

-So if you're trying to replicate nginx, I recommend reading the entire header and storing it as a map, before assigning the request to a C++ virtual server class instance.
+So if you're trying to replicate nginx, I recommend reading the entire header and storing it as a map, before assigning the request to a C++ Server class instance.